-Note: Students who took statewide standardized Regents exams in 2011 or earlier with a score of 85 or higher are exempt from taking the Foreign Language Placement Exam.
-However, high schools' own Regents exams are not equal to statewide Regents exams.
+Note: Students who took NY State standardized Regents exams in 2011 or earlier with a score of 85 or higher are exempt from taking the Foreign Language Placement Exam.
+However, individual high schools' Regents exams are not equal to statewide Regents exams.

 If I have college credit, documented on a college transcript, from a college-level language course that I took in high school, do I still need to take the FL Placement Exam?

 In this case, please consult with an Academic Advisor.
 In general, if you have a college transcript that documents satisfactory completion of level language I & II, then you will not need to take the FL Placement exam.

 The exam is held on the 3rd floor of Melville Library, in the LLRC computer classroom, room W3540.
 Melville Library is located in Stony Brook University's Main Campus.